 1. It’s cheaper

 The rainy season in Central America is considered off-peak.
 This means everything slows down a bit and there are fewer tourists around.
 Fewer tourists mean more competition which drives down the prices.
-Travelling during the rainy season means you are very likely to pay less for your flights, hotels and any trips you want to take.
+Traveling during the rainy season means you are very likely to pay less for your flights, hotels and any trips you want to take.

-2. It’s greener during rainy season in Central America
+2. It’s greener during the rainy season in Central America

 Dry season may mean you are unlikely to get wet, but it also means everything is really dry and dusty.
 During wet season everything is so much greener and lusher.
-So if you like taking photos I would strongly advise travelling during the wet season rather than dry season.
+So if you like taking photos I would strongly advise traveling during the wet season rather than dry season.

-3. It rarely rains all day during rainy season in Central America
+3. It rarely rains all day during the rainy season in Central America

 Yes, it will most likely rain every day.
 But it is very rare for it to rain all day every day.
 That said it really is the luck of the draw.
 Don’t pay much attention to the weather forecast as it pretty much says the same things every day that it will rain at some point.
 But in reality, as a general rule expect it to rain from around 2 pm.
 Some days it won’t rain at all, some days if you are unlucky it won’t stop.